tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 > *   Here, the graph overhead is ~8-9%.
 (Note: Layer 0 often uses $M_0=2M$, which roughly doubles adjacency memory vs $N \times M$).
 However, for 128-dimensional int8 vectors, the graph footprint eclipses the data payload, pushing overhead to 100-200%!

 Most modern production systems use a hybrid approach: **HNSW** for the hot, recent data, and **DiskANN** or **IVF-PQ** for the massive historical archive.

+## Production Realities: Filtering and Hybrid Search
+Before leaving the algorithms behind, it is crucial to acknowledge two operational realities that drastically impact vector search in production:

+1.  **Filtered ANN**: Real systems almost always include metadata filters (e.g., `"only docs from user X"`, `"only last 30 days"`).
+Applying these filters breaks the core assumptions of ANN graphs.
+If you pre-filter before searching the vector index, you destroy the navigability of the HNSW graph (creating disconnected islands).
+If you post-filter after the ANN search, your recall craters because you might filter out all $k$ retrieved results.
+Production-robust systems require distinct strategies (like bitset-aware traversals, oversampling, or per-partition indexes) to handle filtered ANN without tanking recall.
+2.  **Hybrid Search (BM25 + Vectors)**: Dense vectors are excellent for semantic meaning but terrible for exact keyword matching (like searching for a specific product ID or an obscure acronym).
+The industry standard approach is **Hybrid Search**: running a dense vector search concurrently with a sparse lexical search (like BM25), and then fusing the results together using an algorithm like **Reciprocal Rank Fusion (RRF)** for optimal relevance.